dymmond/esmerald/docs/routing/routes.md

 * **handler**: An instance of [handler](./handlers.md).
 * **name**: The name for the Gateway.
 The name can be reversed by [`url_path_for()`](./router.md).
 * **include_in_schema**: Boolean flag telling if it should be added to the OpenAPI docs.
-* **owner**: Who `owns` the Gateway.
+* **parent**: Who `owns` the Gateway.
 If not specified, the application automatically it assign it.
-The owner is usually a [router](./router.md) or an [Include](#include).
+The parent is usually a [router](./router.md) or an [Include](#include).
 * **permissions** - A list of [permissions](../permissions.md) to serve the application incoming requests (HTTP and Websockets).